“There is a pleasure in the pathless woods,

 Panjpulla

-It is a beautiful spot with a natural tank and water streaming under small bridges from which the place derives its name.
-On the way to Panjpulla, or also called as Panchpula; is Satdhara springs babbling with salubrious sparkling water.
-The water of this spring is believed to contain medicinal properties.
-Panchpula stream is the main source of water supply to Dalhousie and Balloon.
-The place also holds a monument built in the memory of a freedom fighter named Ajit Singh.
+Panjpulla, also called Panchpula, features a natural tank and flowing water under small bridges, from which it gets its name.
+On the way to Panjpulla, Satdhara Springs offers sparkling water believed to have medicinal properties.
+Panchpula stream serves as a primary water source for Dalhousie and Balloon.
+The site also features a monument dedicated to freedom fighter Ajit Singh.

 Jandri Ghat is a popular picnic spot in Dalhousie.
-The main attraction of this place is a marvellous palace located amidst the towering pine trees.
-Before the advent of British rule in this region, the Kings of Chamba used to rule from here.
-Various trophies can be seen in the palace.
-However the palace has now been converted into a hotel, boosting tourism in Dalhousie.
+Its main attraction is a magnificent palace nestled among towering pine trees.
+Before British rule, the Kings of Chamba ruled from this palace.
+Visitors can view various trophies in the palace, which has now been converted into a hotel, further boosting tourism in Dalhousie.

 St. Andrew's Church